Tim Berners-Lee once said: “The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.”

 As it stands currently only public sector organisations, excluding those who are exempt, must comply with the legislation.
 Beyond this the Equality Act 2010 details that all organisations in the public, private and charity sectors have a legal obligation to provide equal access to people with disabilities.
 However, this does not specify exact requirements.

 Even though legally your business may not have to comply with the WCAG 2.1 guidelines from a best practice and equality perspective all businesses should be taking this seriously.
+Accessibility shouldn’t only be on your agenda from a web point of view, accessibility and inclusivity should be integrated into every aspect of your business to be fully embraced by all.

 Some of the obvious areas in which websites fail to be accessible